byzer-org/byzer-lang/docs/en/mlsql-build-in-algorithms.md

 ### TfIdfInPlace

+TF/IDF is really widespread used in NLP classification job.
-TfIdfInPlace is used to convert raw text to vector.
+TfIdfInPlace module is a implementation of tf/idf where the target is  to convert raw text to vector.
 The processing steps include:

-1. word analysis
+1. text analysis
 2. filter with stopwords
 3. ngram
 4. word indexed with integer